 1. Julie Andrews (Mary Poppins)

 Mary Poppins set the bar sky high for nannies.
-And it was Julie Andrews who helped the Banks family – and us – believe in magic again.
+And it was Julie Andrews who helped the Banks family — and us — believe in magic again.
 Andrews, with her impeccable voice, and a spoonful of something special, really made this film an all-time great.
 Mary’s fast walk was actually Andrews’ idea, to make it look like she never fully touched the ground, forcing the kids to practically trot to keep up.
-Young Julie Andrews could’ve used a magical nanny herself, she grew up with divorced parents during the Blitz, and just wanted to cultivate the stage talent she knew she had.
+As it turns out, young Julie Andrews could’ve used a magical nanny herself: she grew up with divorced parents during the Blitz, and just wanted to cultivate the stage talent she knew she had.
 Her teachers raved about her rare gift known as perfect or absolute pitch.

 After dominating West End and Broadway, Andrews entered the film industry with some magic, as the titular Cinderella in 1957.
-And by the mid-’60s she became Mary Poppins and then Maria in The Sound of Music.
-We do have a great throwback to revisit the Von Trapp family for you to watch, too!
-She married filmmaker Blake Edwards in 1969 and the pair worked together frequently, including the terrific 1982 musical comedy, Victor/Victoria which was nominated for 7 academy awards, and then once again for her short-lived sitcom, Julie, which was directed by Edwards.
+And by the mid-’60s she became Mary Poppins and then Maria in The Sound of Music (we have a great throwback to revisit the Von Trapp family for you to watch, too).
+She married filmmaker Blake Edwards in 1969 and the pair worked together frequently, including the terrific 1982 musical comedy Victor/Victoria, which was nominated for seven academy awards, and then once again for her short-lived sitcom, Julie, which was directed by Edwards.

 Julie Andrews’ singing was as powerful as it gets.
-Heartbreakingly, she had to undergo multiple surgeries to remove throat nodules, which had dire effects on her untouchable soprano voice She’d never sing with such power again – but she still persisted!
-Once again masting a regal presence as Queen Clarisse in The Princess Diaries films, and lending her beautiful voice to projects like prim Queen Lilian in Shrek.
-Today Dame Julie is 85 years old, and most recently, shines as the gossip columnist and narrator for Netflix’s series, Bridgerton.
+Heartbreakingly, she had to undergo multiple surgeries to remove throat nodules, which had dire effects on her untouchable soprano voice She’d never sing with such power again — but she still persisted, once again masting a regal presence as Queen Clarisse in The Princess Diaries films, and lending her beautiful voice to projects like prim Queen Lilian in Shrek.
+Today Dame Julie is 87 years old, and most recently shines as the gossip columnist and narrator for Netflix’s series, Bridgerton. as well as the film The King’s Daughter (2022) and voiced Marlena in Minions: The Rise of Gru (2022).
 Check it out, she’s once again magical.

 2. David Tomlinson (George Banks)

 Meet George Banks.
-He works at a…yep, the bank.
+He works at …yep, the bank.
 He’s a stern, no-nonsense man, but you still really feel for him after he’s discharged with an undeserving fist through his hat.
-But he remembers Poppins’ wise words – or really word – and after a few ‘Supercalifragilistiexpealidocious’ – he feels much better.
+But he remembers Poppins’ wise words — or, more precisely, word — and after a few ‘Supercalifragilistiexpealidocious’ he feels much better.
 David Tomlinson brought some skill to this role, with a wonderful voice, and the best confused expression possible.
 Mary Poppins helped David become an official Disney Star, continuing that partnership in films like The Love Bug in 1968 and Bedknobs and Broomsticks in ’71.

 He married again a decade later to actress Audrey Freeman and the couple remained together for 47 years until his death.
-The pair had 4 sons, but the third named Willie was autistic, which forced Tomlinson to fight against the indifference towards the condition.
+The pair had four sons, but the third, named Willie, was autistic, which forced Tomlinson to fight against the indifference towards the condition.
 After a life of extreme ups and downs, David passed away peacefully in his sleep in 2000 at the age of 83.

 3. Glynis Johns (Winifred Banks)

 It’s hard to beat Mary Poppins’ endless energy, but Mrs. Winifred Banks definitely comes close.
 She could jump from one topic to another and have that same zeal for life every second.
-Glynis Johnson didn’t have to try hard to embody Mrs. Banks, since the role let her bring her own two defining traits: her cheery personality and her husky voice.
+Glynis Johnson didn’t have to try hard to embody Mrs. Banks, since the role let her bring her own two defining traits, including a cheery personality and husky voice.
 Dancing was no problem either since Glynis was actually a ballerina and instructor.
 Johns began acting in British films in 1938, and her big break was last minute replacing Elisabeth Bergner in 49th Parallel in 1941.

-She was nominated for the Best Supporting Actress Oscar for her work in the 1960 film The Sundowners – But she can still be seen in some of our absolute favorites like a Season 1 episode of Cheers, as Diane Chambers’ wacky mother.
+She was nominated for the Best Supporting Actress Oscar for her work in the 1960 film The Sundowners and can still be seen in some of our absolute favorites, like a Season 1 episode of Cheers, as Diane Chambers’ wacky mother.
 In 1995, she acted alongside Sandra Bullock in While You Were Sleeping, one of her final roles.
-Today she is 97 years old, and upon the death of Olivia de Havilland in 2020, she became the oldest living Academy Award nominee in an acting category.
+Today she is 99 years old, and upon the death of Olivia de Havilland in 2020, she became the oldest living Academy Award nominee in an acting category.
 Keep it up, Mrs. Banks!

 4. Dick Van Dyke (Bert)

-He’d go on to become the quirky Caractacus Potts in Chitty Chitty Bang Bang, and definitely check out our Chitty Chitty Eppy Eppy for more.
+He’d go on to become the quirky Caractacus Potts in Chitty Chitty Bang Bang.
 From many iterations of his incredible Dick Van Dyke Show to working alongside his son Barry in Diagnosis Murder, he’s never stopped.
 And along the way, he found love with actress Arlene Silver, the two marrying in 2012, a union that turned more than a few heads due to their 46-year age gap.
-But we’re glad he found time to make a cameo in Mary Poppins Returns!
+But, on top of everything else, we’re glad he found time to make a cameo in Mary Poppins Returns!
+In 2023, the 97-year-old appeared on television as “The Gnome” in the Season 9 premiere of The Masked Singer, and shot the film Capture the Flag.

 5. Karen Dotrice (Jane Banks)